 - The Good King: Erok, the first bethgar (a Kryptonese term roughly equivalent to "king" or "emperor") to unify the continent of Urrika, ten millennia before the birth of Superman.
 He created the first law and justice system, outlawed cannibalism and human sacrifice and institutionalized the hereditary system of last names.

 - The Great Flood: A flooding event inundated the continent of Urrika several thousand years ago.
-Thanks to Jaf-El -a prophet who foretold the flood- and his brother Tio -a beastmaster who provided riding beasts for everyone-, many people survived by fleeing to the mountains, but the flood destroyed the first great Kryptonian civilization.
-As learning about Jaf-El's history, Kal and Kara cannot help but comparing it with Noah's history.
+Thanks to Jaf-El (a prophet who foretold the flood) and his brother Tio (a beastmaster who provided riding beasts for everyone), many people survived by fleeing to the mountains, but the flood destroyed the first great Kryptonian civilization.
+After learning about Jaf-El's history, Kal and Kara cannot help but compare it with Noah's history.

 - Grey-and-Gray Morality: The Last War between Kryptonian warring states is presented as a conflict with no real villains, but where all sides were perfectly willing to use lethal force.
 The city-states of Kandor and Erkol tried to nuke each other into surrendering, until one of them deployed a mind-altering weapon to save themselves from being blasted into oblivion.

-- Heroic Lineage: In addition to brilliant scientists, reputable lawmakers, ambitious city-builders... the members of the House of El have been army generals -of the kind who ends wars forever-, revolutionary leaders, and in the far past, conquering warlords and chieftains.
+- Heroic Lineage: In addition to brilliant scientists, reputable lawmakers, and ambitious city-builders the members of the House of El have been army generals of the kind who ends wars forever, revolutionary leaders, and in the far past, conquering warlords and chieftains.

 - Horse of a Different Color: Ancient Kryptonians rode winged, four-legged, beaked mammalian beasts called Tanthuo Flez, or "the Winged Ones".

-- Ignored Expert: Sul-El, an astronomer who developed the first telescope, tried to warn the governor of Kandor that he had spotted an -possibly hostile- alien fleet approaching Krypton.
-He was mocked or despised by everyone until the Vrangs landed and began shooting people off indiscriminately.
+- Ignored Expert: Sul-El, an astronomer who developed the first telescope, tried to warn the governor of Kandor that he had spotted a possibly hostile alien fleet approaching Krypton.
+He was mocked or despised by everyone until the Vrangs landed and began shooting people indiscriminately.

 - Impoverished Patrician: Twenty-one generations of the House of El ruled over one whole continent millenia ago.
-One civil war and a natural disaster later, and they were wearing rags and living off harvesting seaweed.
+One civil war and a natural disaster later, and they're wearing rags and living off harvesting seaweed.

 - Lineage Comes from the Father: Kal-El and Kara Zor-El trace their ancestry through their fathers' line (Jor-El and Zor-El, respectively) back to their male forebear Erok-El, ruler of the continent of Urrika and founder of the first Kryptonian civilization.